connect with us

 Comparing Your Scores to Business School Requirements

 Every business school has different cut-off mark requirements.
-So, you need to compare your scores and find out if it meets the requirement of the school.
+So, you need to compare your scores and find out if they meet the requirements of the school.
 For example, most reputed MBA colleges ask for GMAT scores above the national average.
 (658) The ideal score to ensure your enrolment in reputed B-schools is securing a 700+ score.
 By scoring a 700+ score, you ensure you are among the top 13% of the candidates.
 A score of 750 ensures you are among the top 2% of the total students.

 Understanding Percentile Rankings